PURPL-Purdue/PURPL-Purdue.github.io/README.md

 ## Installation

-To get started with this project, you'll need to set up your development environment by installing the following tools on your machine.
+To get started with this project, you will need:

 - git
 - a code editor, eg. Visual Studio Code